apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 A significant amount of work has been done to allow the [passwordless authentication](../authentication/Passwordless-Authentication.html) to support impersonation, via its own token-based traditional flow as well as delegation authentication flows.
 Puppeteer tests are made available to cover quite a number of scenarios and use cases.

+### OpenID Connect JWKS

+The ability to manage and store [OpenID Connect JWKS](../authentication/OIDC-Authentication-JWKS-Storage.html) resources is now split to support relational databases and MongoDb separately via dedicated extension modules.

 ## Other Stuff